-A New Hampshire durable power of attorney form is a document that grants someone (the “agent”) the legal authority to act and make decisions for another person (the “principal”) in the state of New Hampshire.
+A New Hampshire durable power of attorney form is a legal document that allows someone (the “principal”) to name a trusted person (the “Agent”) to make decisions on their behalf in the state of New Hampshire.

-Relevant Laws: Chapter 564-E (Uniform Power of Attorney Act)
+Relevant Laws: Chapter 564-E (New Hampshire Uniform Power of Attorney Act, effective January 1, 2018)

 Presumed Durable: Yes. § 564-E:104

-Signing: Signature of the principal required on all powers of attorney.
+Signing: The signature of the principal is required on all powers of attorney.

-Notarization: A durable power of attorney does need to be notarized in New Hampshire. § 564-E:105
+Notarization: A durable power of attorney needs to be notarized in New Hampshire. § 564-E:105

 Statutory Form: Yes — § 564-E:301